michael-antonelli/cifs-mount-role/README.md

 ```

 ## Secrets
-Add secrets to the plaintext file `secrets/vault.yml` and then exncrypt that file using `ansible-vault`:
+Add secrets to the plaintext file `secrets/vault.yml` and then encrypt that file using `ansible-vault`:
 - `vault_share_password: ''` - The user's password

 - `vault_share_username: ''` - The user with permission to mount the share